mouse-org/virtual-emoti-con/README.md

 # Virtual Emoticon

+# Update 7/14/20

+Everything below is for the dyanmic version of the site, this version is a new static version of the site with just html files.

+---

 Virtual Emoti-Con is kind of a mess, sorry!
 To be honest, I wouldn’t recommend re-using this code, and more just using the lessons learned when designing a future Virtual Emoti-Con website.

 ### Lessons Learned from this Project: